junxit/us-congress-bills-114/metadata.md

 - 2016-03-02 — The Speaker designated the Honorable George Holding to act as Chairman of the Committee.
 - 2016-03-02 — The previous question was ordered pursuant to the rule. (consideration: CR H1103)
 - 2016-03-02 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of passage of H.R.
 3716 which had been debated earlier and on which further proceedings had been postponed.
+- 2016-03-03 — Received in the Senate and Read twice and referred to the Committee on Finance.